 The Herrons had their Superior grazing allotment divided into three pastures—North Pasture, 88 Pasture, and TU Pasture—where the cattle are rotated at 6-month intervals.
 The Herron grazing allotment borders Billy Martin’s

-during the war years and they were called Cadet Nurses.
+received her RN diploma.
+That was during the war years and they were called Cadet Nurses.
 The nurses had military style dress uniforms and some of the other women entered the service near the end of World War II.
 She worked 15 years at the Magma Copper Company hospital in Superior between 1950 and 1982.
-Phyllis passed away on December 31, 2014.
-She was a retired registered nurse.

 Jim Herron died on July 6, 2004 and is buried at the Fairview Cemetery in Superior where you have another fine view of Picket Post Mountain.
 Today, their oldest child, James “Frank” Frank Herron, manages the Herron Ranch.
 Frank does all the work at the ranch with occasional help from a hired hand.
 Before the drought beginning about 1999, roundups were held in May and October with the help of family members and friends who rode their own horses to herd the cattle into the corrals for branding.
 Yearlings were shipped in the spring for auction at the Burch Feed Yard in Globe and after the spring and fall roundups, selected cows and bulls were shipped to the Marana Stockyards for auction.